marzimin/Project-1-Cryptocurrencies/README.md

 ### Summary

 As expected the accuracy scores for both models aren't that great, showing only a similar pattern that undervalues the predicted prices in the ARIMA models and a ~5% improvement over baseline scores in the classifier models.

 It remains tough to estimate the price trends of a volatile asset class such as cryptocurrencies but the caveat is that it leaves room for one to explore other models or even features that may affect price trends.
 For instance, the use deep learning models or features derived from natural language processing methods where there is heightened traffic of people discussing the coins on social media.
 Overall it was a good learning experience for someone who wants to get into machine learning and cryptocurrency trends.

 **Required Dependencies**

+See the requirements.txt file for more specifics

 - NumPy
 - Pandas